userlerueda/LTRCLD-1451/LAB_GUIDE.md

 ## Provider Network and Subnet

-Lets start by creating the provider network, this is the only one that must be created using an admin user because it is the one that needs to provide values that only the OpenStack cloud administrator would have.
+Lets start by creating one provider network using the admin user, Only the admin users will have administrative control over the OpenStack Cloud network.

 The values for Segmentation ID, Network Address, Gateway IP and Allocation Pools can be found in the following table, for **Physical Network** use **physnet1** for all students: